 German Shepherd Heritage

-Captain Max von Stephanitz revolutionized dog breeding in 1899 Germany.
-He sought a versatile working companion, combining strength with obedience.
+In 1899 in Germany, Captain Max von Stephanitz transformed the breeding of dogs.
+He wanted a multi-purpose working dog, strong and at the same time obedient.
 His foundation dog, Horand von Grafrath, exemplified these traits.

-World War I showcased their capabilities as messengers and rescue dogs.
-The American Kennel Club recognized the breed in 1908.
-Structured training methods developed alongside their military use, creating lasting traditions still practiced today.
+Their skills as messengers and rescue dogs were demonstrated during World War I. The American Kennel Club recognized the breed in 1908.
+Organized training techniques evolved with their military application resulting in traditions that are practiced today.

 Physical Characteristics and Coat Color Differences